Categorize the mutual funds and invest into as many category of mutual funds as possible to make mutual fund portfolio well diversified.

 Indian retail investors invest in different funds and think that it is diversification of portfolio but that is completely wrong.
-Diversification of investment means investing in different asset class to negate the fluctuation in any particular investment vehicle.
-There is a common saying that Don’t put all of your eggs in one basket which is the basic principle behind investments with diversification.
+Diversification of investment means investing in the different asset class to negate the fluctuation in any particular investment vehicle.
+There is a common saying that Doesn’t put all of your eggs in one basket which is the basic principle behind investments with diversification.

 Categorize the mutual funds and invest into as many categories of mutual funds as possible to make mutual fund portfolio well diversified.

 So let us categorize the types of Mutual Funds

 Mutual funds that invest in equity, as well as debt and money market instruments, are termed as balanced funds.
 Normally equity instruments are the major portion of the investment profile ranging from 60 to 80% and rest in debt and money market instruments.
 The fund house with a variation percentage predetermines the equity to debt investment ratio that they can use to switch the majority of the investment into debt at any given point of time.